jarafranco/jarafranco/README.md

 ### Hi there 👋

-I'm Franco Jara, front-end developer.
-I work with React and I love new challenges!
+I'm Franco Jara, Back-end developer.
+I work with Laravel and I love new challenges!

-I'm currently working on Laravel at easytechgreen.
+I'm currently working with Laravel, Drupal and PHP at easytechgreen.
 -- Open to freelance fullstack projects with Laravel and React, but also to learn new technologies --

 #### My skills